-All of this number-crunching means that the typical small business owner would need to spend over £300 to gain one new customer from a Smart Performance campaign.
+All of this number-crunching means that the typical small business owner would need to spend over £300 to gain a single new customer from a Smart Performance campaign.

-Worse still, the Smart Performance platform cannot make any calculations about which advertising channel is likely to give you the best bang for your buck until you have gained at least 40 conversions.
-Anything below this number would be statistically unreliable.
+Worse still, Smart Performance cannot make any calculations about which advertising channel is likely to give you the best bang for your buck until you have gained at least 40 conversions.
+Anything below this number is statistically unreliable.

-Although your ads may attract many more sales from Google, your budget will be allocated to Facebook and third-party websites because they can deliver most clicks at a lower cost per click.
-Website clicks will not put food on your table.
+Although your ads may attract many more sales from Google, your budget will now be allocated to Facebook and third-party websites because they can deliver the most clicks at the lowest cost per click.
+Website clicks do not put food on your table.